 - 21.19.1.
 In addition to the above, the delivery following a No ball called (all modes of No ball) shall be a free hit for whichever Batter is facing it. - 21.19.2.
 If the delivery for the free hit is not a legitimate delivery (any kind of No ball or a Wide) then the next delivery will become a free hit for whichever Batter is facing it. - 21.19.3.
 For any free hit, the striker can be dismissed only under the circumstances that apply for a No ball, even if the delivery for the free hit is called Wide. - 21.19.4.
-Neither field changes nor the exchange of individuals between fielding positions are permitted for free hit deliveries unless: - 21.19.4.1.
-There is a change of striker (the provisions of Clause 41.2 shall apply), or - 21.19.4.2.
-The No ball was the result of a fielding restriction breach, in which case the field may be changed to the extent of correcting the breach. - 21.19.5.
-For clarity, the Bowler can change their mode of delivery for the free hit delivery.
-In such circumstances Clause 21.1 (Mode of delivery) shall apply. - 21.19.6.
+For clarity, the Field can be changed and the Bowler can change their mode of delivery for the free hit delivery.
+In such circumstances Clause 21.1 (Mode of delivery) shall apply. - 21.19.5.
 The umpires will signal a free hit by (after the normal No ball signal) extending one arm straight upwards and moving it in a circular motion.